smithmcgriff/openSUSE-on-pinebookpro/README.md

 Instructions:
-(If you're familiar with suse, you probably won't need the bulk of these instructions)
+(If you're familiar with suse, you probably won't need the bulk of these instructions) You must have more than 16G of space to write this image!
+Preferably 32G or larger

 To write image to disk:
 # unxz opensuse-tumbleweed-pinebookpro-xfce.img.xz

 # dd bs=4M if=opensuse-tumbleweed-pinebookpro-xfce.img of=/dev/yourdiskname iflag=fullblock,direct oflag=direct status=progress

+you will probably need to run " # resize2fs /dev/yourdisknamep6 " to expand the root drive to the end of your disk
 ----------------------------------------------------------------------------------------------------------------------------